Gary Gensler: Academic

-Gensler is Professor of the Practice of Global Economics and Management, MIT Sloan School of Management, co-director of MIT’s Fintech@CSAIL and senior adviser to the MIT Media Lab Digital Currency Initiative.
+Gensler is Professor of the Practice of Global Economics and Management, MIT Sloan School of Management, co-director of MIT's Fintech@CSAIL and senior adviser to the MIT Media Lab Digital Currency Initiative.
 He focuses on the intersection of finance and technology, conducts research and teaches on blockchain technology, digital currencies, financial technology and public policy.
 He is a member of the New York Fed Fintech Advisory Group, a group of experts in financial technology that regularly presents views and perspectives on the topic to the president of the New York Fed.

 Gensler won the MIT Sloan Outstanding Teacher Award based upon student nominations for the 2018–19 academic year.

 Personal life

 Gensler lives in Baltimore with his three daughters, Anna, Lee and Isabel.
 Gensler was married to filmmaker and photo collagist Francesca Danieli from 1986 until her death from breast cancer in 2006.

 Gensler is a runner and has finished nine marathons and one 50-mile ultramarathon.
-He also is a mountain climber, having summited Mt.
-Rainier and Mt.
-Kilimanjaro.
+He is also a mountain climber, having summited Mount Rainier and Mount Kilimanjaro.